This post may contain affiliate links.

 Purple Carrot is a plant-based meal delivery service.
 They delivery different vegan recipes and pre-measured ingredients to your door each week.
 If you’re familiar with Blue Apron, it’s like that, but vegan.
 It launched in 2014 in the northeast United States.
 I first took notice in late 2015 when they brought Mark Bittman, the best-selling cookbook author, on board.
 I remembered always liking the Bittman recipes that my dad made.

 How does Purple Carrot vegan meal delivery work?

-You can pause, cancel, or switch between the three plans if you give a week’s notice.
+You can pause, cancel, or switch between the various plans if you give a week’s notice.
+They’re one of the few subscription sites that actually lets you pause your membership rather than having to remember to keep “skipping.”
 Shipping and tax are included in the price.
 My husband and I have been using the 3 meal/week plan which was $68/week but went up to $72/week a few months ago.

 What do you get?

 Every Tuesday (or Wednesday if it’s a holiday weekend) you receive a cardboard box with ingredients for two or three recipes depending on your subscription plan.
 The box comes with ice packs to keep the ingredients fresh.
 Also in the box are recipe cards with full-color photos, step-by-step instructions, estimated time, tools needed, and nutritional info printed on standard-size paper, perfect for keeping in a binder.
 The ingredients come in plastic bags and plastic containers, many of which you can reuse, and all of which are recyclable.
 I stuff all the ingredients into the refrigerator when the box arrives.